Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Numerical results

+{Since the variance is close to zero we also report in the same figure the absolute error.}

-Note that, similarly to \cite{GSVK}, the spectral accuracy of the gPC projection is lost for large times for the solution of \eqref{eq:FP_T11}.
-A possible way to partially alleviate this problem is to construct a time dependent polynomial basis, as proposed in \cite{GSVK}.
-It should be stressed, however, that the problem inherently depends on the deterministic nature of long-term behavior, which is beyond the scope of this manuscript where the gPC projection in \eqref{eq:eqpr} assumes an uncertain equilibrium state.
+Note that, similarly to^^>\cite{GSVK}, the spectral accuracy of the gPC projection is lost for large times for the solution of \eqref{eq:FP_T11}. {In fact, in the degenerate case in which the equilibrium does not depend on the uncertainties, the variance in the random space vanishes asymptotically.
+Even if a numerical method captures well this deterministic asymptotic state, the vanishing asymptotic impact of uncertainties may indeed cause a degradation of accuracy in the random space in the transient regime where the variance is close to zero but not zero.
+A possible way to partially alleviate this problem is to construct a time dependent polynomial basis, as proposed in^^>\cite{GSVK}.}

+{Next, in Figure \ref{fig:err_T11_num} we show the evolution of the absolute $L^1$ error obtained from the standard sG scheme and the micro-macro sG approach for the Fokker-Planck equation \eqref{eq:FP_T11}.
+We considered as reference value for the variance the one obtained from the analytical solution of the problem with $M = 50$.
+In both methods the derivatives in the physical space are solved by standard central differences.
+We may observe how, using a standard sG scheme, the error saturates in time whereas the micro-macro sG approach provides far more accurate results and for large times yields essentially the same error as the exact solution. }